Apprenticeships and traineeships are competency-based, not time-based.

 You, your apprentice or trainee and SRTO will need to fill out a completion agreement.
 There are separate sections for each party within the form.

-If the training contract has been temporarily transferred, the original employer must sign the completion agreement, not the temporary employer.
+If the training contract has been temporarily transferred, the apprentice or trainee must return to the original employer before completing the apprenticeship or traineeship.
+The original employer must sign the completion agreement, not the temporary employer.

 The signed completion agreement notifies us that: